 We write endlessly about the times in your life when you need life insurance, how to pick your beneficiaries, and even why buying life insurance online might be the best option for you.

 But there’s usually a question that lingers with life insurance — and many other types of insurance, for that matter — when you’re going through the researching and buying process.

 You might find yourself wondering: Is life insurance really worth it?

 If you have financial dependents and don’t have an incredible amount of liquid savings or wealth, then the answer is pretty simple: It’s absolutely worth the (typically) affordable premiums you pay per month.

-You have to approach life insurance like you would any aspect of your life that poses a risk and ask yourself what the worst case scenario is?
+You have to approach life insurance like you would any aspect of your life that poses a risk and ask yourself, “What’s the worst case scenario?”

 For example, you enroll for health insurance on a yearly basis with your employer.
 Why?
 Because you not only have coverage needs for routine medical procedures and checkups, but you also need coverage in case you or someone in your family has a long-term illness or any other medical issue that could rack up high medical bills.
 Health insurance, typically paid on a monthly basis, helps make sure that visits to the E.R. or even your general practice doctor don’t cause you to dip into your emergency fund.

 If you’re on the fence about buying term life insurance, ask yourself how your family might fare if you were to die.
 How would they keep up with day-to-day bills?
-Or, how would your spouse pay for the kid’s college tuition?
+Or, how would your spouse pay for the children’s college tuition?

 Most people would agree that, without a financial cushion from life insurance, their family might face a dire money situation.
 That’s why term life insurance is so valuable.
-It’s an affordable way to financially protect the people you love.
+It’s an affordable way to financially protect the people you love most.

 Life insurance helps provide financial security if you were to die suddenly so that your family won’t struggle to cover day-to-day expenses.
 It can help: